Mathilde Wurm: Exile

 When Adolf Hitler came into power in 1933, Wurm initially remained in Germany to defend her constituents.
-However her property was confiscated and she became homeless, often spending the night on a train.
+However, her property was confiscated and she became homeless, often spending the night on a train.
 She left Germany for Switzerland in May 1933, where she stayed with her sister, Josephine Cohn, for eight months.
 She scraped a living as a typist before moving to London on 3 February 1934 to visit her nephew Arthur Campbell.
 In London, she lived with fellow political activist and émigré Dora Fabian firstly in a flat on Guilford Street.

 Death

-Wurm and Fabian were found dead in their flat at 12, Great Ormond Street, Bloomsbury, on 4 April 1935 and were found to have died either on 31 March or on 1 April 1935.
+Wurm and Fabian were found dead in their flat at 12, Great Ormond Street, Bloomsbury, London, on 4 April 1935 and were found to have died either on 31 March or on 1 April 1935.
 While suicide was suspected, the deaths were treated as suspicious.

 The case was covered in the British press and presumed to have been a double suicide by barbitone poisoning.
 Due to the suspicious circumstances surrounding the two women's deaths and the lack of a motive, some observers suggested that they had been killed by Gestapo officers, but a coroner's inquest resulted in a verdict of "suicide while of unsound mind".